thenikso/bootes/README.md

 At this point you should have a bootable floppy disk.
 If left inserted when rebooting the machine, Bootes should run.

+It should also be possible to install Bootes on a FAT32 formatted hard disk but instructions for that should be reconstructed.

 ## What to do in Bootes
 Once in Bootes you should be presented with a prompt.
 Bootes uses name spaced commands and has **tab completion**!
 You can also use the `tab` key to cycle through all sub-namespaces.